Transport coefficients of the heavy quark in the domain of the non-perturbative and non-eikonal gluon radiation: Introduction

 As the non-photonic single electron data suggest the importance of both the radiative as well as the collisional energy loss of HQ, it would be constructive to study the gluon radiation off the HQ in the npQCD regime.
 A premier study of the non-perturbative contributions of the radiative energy loss of the HQ has been performed in Ref.~\cite{rappjhep2020} following the T-matrix approach.
 A more recent literature~\cite{sumitprd2024} studies the non-perturbative transport coefficients of the HQ within the Gribov mechanism in the eikonal limit of gluon radiation off the heavy quark.
 In the present work, we have extended the study of the non-perturbative transport coefficients of the HQ beyond the eikonal approximation of the gluon radiation using the Gribov gluon propagator.
+The degree of the non-eikonality has been measured by the quantity, $\zeta=q_{\perp}/\sqrt{s}$, where $q_{\perp}$ is the magnitude of the transverse component of the exchanged momentum in the collision of the HQ with the thermal particles.

 This paper is organised as follows.
 In Sec.II, we discuss the approximations used, the notations adopted in the calculation, the non-perturbative Gribov gluon propagator and the calculation of the matrix elements of the interaction of the HQ with the thermal light quarks/anti-quarks and gluons.
 Then in the same section, we discuss the method to estimate the drag and the diffusion coefficients of the HQ moving with a velocity $\vec{v}$ inside QGP in the non-perturbative domain due to the non-eikonal radiation of gluons to the first order in opacity.
 Sec.III is dedicated to discuss and introspect the results and compare with the pQCD case as well as with the eikonal gluon radiation scenario.
 We summarise and conclude in Sec.IV.